Congratulations to our 2022 Photo Contest Winners!

 Anyone can enter!
 Your photos may be used in future Cal-IPC outreach materials such as our website, brochures, or reports (with photographer credit, of course).

-Entries will be displayed at the Cal-IPC Symposium in November and symposium attendees will vote for their favorite photo.
+Entries will be displayed at the Cal-IPC Symposium in October and symposium attendees will vote for their favorite photo.

 Return to the Symposium Landing Page